 WASHINGTON – A Texas man has been arrested on felony and misdemeanor charges related to his actions during the breach of the U.S. Capitol on Jan.
 6, 2021.
 His actions and the actions of others disrupted a joint session of the U.S. Congress convened to ascertain and count the electoral votes related to the presidential election.

 Dustin Ray Williams, 32, of Brady, Texas, is charged in a criminal complaint filed in the District of Columbia with a felony offense of obstruction of law enforcement during civil disorder.
-In addition to the felony, Williams is charged with several misdemeanor offenses, including knowingly entering and remaining in a restricted building or grounds, violent conduct in a restricted building or grounds, disorderly or disruptive conduct in a Capitol building or grounds, violent conduct in a Capitol building or grounds.
+In addition to the felony, Saturday is charged with several misdemeanor offenses, including knowingly entering and remaining in a restricted building or grounds, violent conduct in a restricted building or grounds, disorderly or disruptive conduct in a Capitol building or grounds, violent conduct in a Capitol building or grounds.

 Williams was arrested on Aug.
 1, 2023, in Dallas and will make his initial appearance today in the Northern District of Texas.